Gravi80/machine_learning/Part 1 - Data Preprocessing/README.txt

 First three columns[Independent Variables] are the details of a customer and the fourth[Dependent Variable] column tells customer purchased the product or not.

+Typically the dependent variable is expected to be of a continuous nature whereas the independent variables can take values of continuous as well as categorical nature.

 We will use information from Independent Variables to predict Dependent Variable.
 1).
 Read dataset using pandas